seb-slowik/Arrow-Everest-Board-1/README.md

 # Libero Projects
-The Libero_Projects folder contains sample Mi-V Libero designs.
+The Libero_Projects folder contains sample Mi-V Libero designs for Libero v12.6.
+Libero projects for older Libero releases can be downloaded from their [tags](https://github.com/Mi-V-Soft-RISC-V/Arrow-Everest-Board/releases) in this repository.

 ## Design Features
 The Libero designs include the following features: